Fortress of Solitude

 Image Credit: Paramount Pictures, Columbia Pictures

-Google Preferred Source MSN Preferred Source
+Google Preferred Source Google News Preferred Source

 Beefcake Vin Diesel returns as Xander Cage, the extreme sportsman turned top-secret government agent with a glistening bald head, in this over-the-top sequel to the early 2000s action-packed blockbuster.
 Directed by D.J.
 Caruso, 2017’s XXX: Return of Xander Cage (which holds a 46% score on Rotten Tomatoes and a 42 score on Metacritic) bulks up on cheap thrills and a paper-thin plot to deliver on all its promises: brainless entertainment, loud action sequences and beautiful people.
 And really, what more could you want from a Vin Diesel flick?

 With each new film, it becomes harder to tell Vin Diesel’s on-screen characters apart.
 Much like Fast and The Furious‘ Dom, Xander Cage lives on the wild side and only communicates in cheesy one-liners.
 In fact, an argument could be made that Vin Diesel is really just playing himself in different settings.
-In Fast and The Furious, he plays an outlaw who loves cars and money.
+In Fast and the Furious, he plays an outlaw who loves cars and money.
 In Riddick, he basically plays that same character in space.
 And in XXX, he plays that same character again, except this time, he trades the cars for extreme sports.
 Either way, this strategy or type-casting (call it what you like) seems to be working for him.
 And why shouldn’t it?
 His films are dedicated to a specific crowd – the type that isn’t interested in a kind of story or any substance beyond high-powered stunts and explosions.

 The fifty-year-old Vin Diesel is clearly aware of the type of films that he is making.
 There’s a running joke throughout XXX: Return of Xander Cage, and Diesel is enjoying every moment of it.
 How else would you explain some of the ridiculous things that happen in this movie?
 They’re not even trying to hide the absurdity.
 After a high-speed chase, behind Diesel’s smirk, we can tell that he is consciously trying his best to keep a straight face.

 The film’s opening perfectly sets up every preposterous storyline to come.
-We find Samuel L. Jackson’s Augustus Gibbons (Nick Fury with a face scar) in a Chinese restaurant talking to an off-screen character who he hopes to recruit as a XXX agent.
+We find Samuel L. Jackson’s Augustus Gibbons (Nick Fury with a face scar) in a Chinese restaurant talking to an off-screen character who he hopes to recruit as an XXX agent.
 That character is soccer legend Neymar, who plays himself in the film.
 When Neymar rejects his offer, Gibbons turns to leave, and suddenly, a man enters the store with a shotgun in hand.
 Before you can say, ‘Miss Smith’s fish-sauce shop seldom sells shellfish’, the soccer legend picks up a random metal object and kicks it like a soccer ball to take down the thug.
 Gibbons responds by yelling “goal” and is then obliterated by a crashing satellite from space.
 It’s the perfect forewarning of what’s to come.

 XXX Return of Xander Cage Vin Diesel Movie

 The story in Paramount Pictures’s XXX: Return of Xander Cage follows the extreme-athlete-turned-government-operative as he makes his way out of hiding.
-Xander is tasked by the CIA (or whoever these suits are) to retrieve an unstoppable weapon called Pandora’s Box which was stolen by a group of baddies with similar skill sets.
+Xander is tasked by the CIA (or whoever these suits are) to retrieve an unstoppable weapon called Pandora’s Box, which was stolen by a group of baddies with similar skill sets.
 Of course, he puts together his own team of misfits and goes after the stolen item.

 In conclusion, if all you need from a movie is 107 minutes of brainless, noisy fun, then XXX: Return of Xander Cage (which raked in $346.1 million at the box office on a budget of $85 million) is enough to keep you entertained until Fast 8.
 It’s made for fans of Mission Impossible or The Expendables.